netw0rm/atlaskit/packages/ak-avatar/README.md

 avatar.size = 'large';
 ```
 ### `avatar.presence` : string
-An indicator or a users online status.
+An indicator of a users online status.
 Will show a small colored icon on the avatar itself.
-'online', 'offline', 'busy' or 'none'
+Allowed values are: 'online', 'offline', 'busy' or 'none'

 **Kind**: instance property of Avatar
 **Default**: `"none"`